During our stay in Northern Thailand just outside Chiang Mai, we found a very satisfactory happiness in the peaceful “lost city” of Wiang Kum Kam.

 Stopping at the temple to deliver a gift of fruit on our last day in Thailand, we were beckoned by an oranged-robed monk to sit with him in prayer.
 Such a blessed honor, entirely unexpected, yet another signal, no matter that we couldn’t understand his intonations.
 The lost city is very much alive in everyone who is fortunate to stay, no matter how long, in Wiang Kum Kam.

 Tips and Information: Our headquarters, the hotel De Wiangkumkam, is a family-owned and operated boutique guesthouse with 9 air-conditioned rooms, each with their own balcony or patio.
-Prices begin at less than $35USD per night, including breakfast and complimentary airport transfer.
+Prices are low by western standards, including breakfast and complimentary airport transfer.
 Free transportation is available into Chiang Mai at your request.
 Your tuk tuk back will cost about 100THB (a little over $3USD).
 The hotel can also arrange excursions to local attractions outside Chiang Mai via tuk tuk or other transport.
-Click the Trip advisor image below to find and read reviews of De Wiangkumkam hotel and book a stay in Chiang Mai.

 The hotel’s decor is eclectic with typical Northern Thai rustic elements, colorful accents, and comfortable spaces.